dhuppenkothen/resources/data-science.md

 * I've run a number of visualization tutorials at various summer schools, so I've made a step-by-step [online version](https://huppenkothen.org/data-visualization-tutorial/) of that tutorial material.
 It's still a bit rough and in draft stage, so comments + fixes are welcome. :)
 * The [Data Visualization Catalogue](https://datavizcatalogue.com) is a great resources that sorts types of visualizations by function.
 Great if you want inspiration how to best display your data.
 * The [Data Viz Project](https://datavizproject.com) does something very similar to the Data Visualization Catalogue.
+* [Data-To-Viz](https://www.data-to-viz.com) is another website to help you select a type of visualization, using a decision tree to help guide you.

 ### Software Packages
 * [matplotlib](): perhaps the most standard Python library for data visualization